THE FAROE ISLANDS

 I'm no travel expert but I'll write down some of the things I think are good to know before visiting the Faroe Islands:

-- I did most of my research on the internet, whether that was by looking at Instagram photos (the Faroe Island's official account @visitfaroeislands posts a lot of great content), watching some YouTube videos or googling some locations I was interested to see.
+I did most of my research on the internet, whether that was by looking at Instagram photos (the Faroe Island's official account @visitfaroeislands for example posts a lot of great content), watching some YouTube videos or googling some locations I was interested to see.

 If you still have any questions, feel free to contact me.